Yuran-Eduardo/Yuran-Eduardo/README.md

 #YURAN-EDUARDO

-Hi there, I'm Software Engineer, student, nerd😁😁 and fullstack developer, now I'm working Django to backend and javascript frameworks(react) to help me in client side.
+Hi there, I'm Software Engineer, student, nerd😁😁 and fullstack developer, now I'm with working Django to backend and javascript frameworks(react) to help me in client side.
 You can help me acessing my repos and giving your feedback.

 <h1> 🛠 Tech Stack </h1>